richadalal/ClimateBots/README.md

 # climatebots
-Collaborated with others in on the SET Hacks Hackathon team to create this project.
+Collaborated with others on the SET Hacks Hackathon team to create this project.

 A climate change activism and social-networking platform that connects like-minded people by promoting positive change.